 Will the recent negative trend continue leading up to its next earnings release, or is Standard Motor Products due for a breakout?
-Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important drivers.
+Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important catalysts.

-Standard Motor reported adjusted earnings of 52 cents per share for fourth-quarter 2018, missing the Zacks Consensus Estimate of 61 cents.
-Further, the bottom line was lower than the prior-year quarter figure of 54 cents per share.
+Standard Motor reported adjusted earnings of 92 cents per share in second-quarter 2019, beating the Zacks Consensus Estimate of 80 cents.
+Further, the bottom line was higher than the prior-year quarter figure of 74 cents per share.

-During the quarter under review, earnings from continuing operations were $12.2 million against loss of $8.1 million in the prior-year quarter.
+During the quarter under review, earnings from continuing operations were $20.6 million compared with $16.8 million recorded in the prior-year quarter.
+Strong performance by the operating divisions drove the company’s earnings in the quarter.

-Gross profit increased to $71.6 million from $69.3 million in the year-ago quarter.
-Operating income also increased to $18.4 million from $15.9 million in the year-ago quarter.
+Gross profit increased to $88.9 million from $81.3 million in the year-ago quarter.
+Operating income increased to $27.7 million from $23.4 million in the year-ago quarter.

-Revenues at the All Other segment increased to $2.2 million from $1.7 million a year ago.
-The segment registered operating loss of $4.6 million, lower than loss of $5 million recorded in the fourth quarter of 2017.
+Revenues at the All Other segment rose to $3.1 million from $2.9 million a year ago.
+The segment registered operating loss of $5.1 million, wider than loss of $4.7 million recorded in the second quarter of 2018.

 How Have Estimates Been Moving Since Then?

-At this time, Standard Motor Products has a poor Growth Score of F, however its Momentum Score is doing a bit better with a D. Following the exact same course, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.
+At this time, Standard Motor Products has a strong Growth Score of A, though it is lagging a bit on the Momentum Score front with a B. Following the exact same course, the stock was allocated a grade of B on the value side, putting it in the second quintile for this investment strategy.

-Standard Motor Products has a Zacks Rank #4 (Sell).
-We expect a below average return from the stock in the next few months.
+Estimates have been trending upward for the stock, and the magnitude of this revision looks promising.
+It comes with little surprise Standard Motor Products has a Zacks Rank #2 (Buy).
+We expect an above average return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report